xstolle/task-management/README.md

-Task Management Overview
-A single page that shows a list of all tasks, as well as details of the currently selected task:
+Task Management is a single page that shows a list of all tasks, as well as details of the currently selected task:

-A task should contain at least the following data: title description state (“done”/”open”/…)
+- A task should contain at least the following data: title, description, state (“done”/”open”/…)

-The user should be able to do: create new tasks edit existing tasks mark tasks as “done”
+- The user should be able to do: create new tasks, edit existing tasks, mark tasks as “done”